James Bond movie 'No Time to Die' delayed again amid pandemic | Entertainment

 James Bond movie 'No Time to Die' delayed again amid pandemic

-The global release of the James Bond movie "No Time to Die" was postponed to October from April, its producers said on Thursday, another setback for movie theaters trying to rebuild a business crushed by the coronavirus pandemic.
+The global release of the James Bond movie "No Time to Die" was postponed to October from April, its producers said, another setback for movie theaters trying to rebuild a business crushed by the coronavirus pandemic.

 The film, which cost an estimated $200 million to produce, marks actor Daniel Craig's last outing as agent 007.
 Cinema owners were hoping "No Time to Die" would kick off a rebound in moviegoing.
 The pandemic devastated the film business in 2020, and ticket sales in the United States and Canada sunk 80%.
 That hurt independent theaters and big chains including AMC Entertainment, Cineworld Plc and Cinemark Holdings Inc .